-The provider gathered feedback from staff through meetings, surveys, and informal discussions.
+The provider gathered feedback from staff through meetings and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.
+Patient feedback was gathered through comments, letters and thank you cards.